Bachelor's to Doctor of Nursing Practice (DNP)

 This is a rigorous program, preparing nurses to practice at the most advanced level of nursing care.
 While created for working nurses, this program requires a significant number of hours dedicated to your studies as you gain the information needed to become a doctorally prepared nurse practitioner.

 We understand that you can’t always take a couple of years off from work to go back to school.
-That’s why we’ve developed a curriculum that combines online and face-to-face courses to make our program accessible to nurses who are working professionals who may not live in the Duluth and St. Cloud, MN areas.
+That’s why we’ve developed a curriculum that incorporates an online/hybrid format with minimal on campus time to make our program accessible to nurses who are working professionals who may not live in the Duluth and St. Cloud, MN areas.
 Whenever possible, clinical experiences are arranged at appropriate sites near the student’s home.

 Adult-Gerontology Acute Care Nurse Practitioner